lainio/err2/README.md

 measure the effect.
 As a general guideline for maximum performance we recommend to put error handlers as high in the call stack as possible, and use only error checking (`try.To()` calls) in the inner loops.
-And yes, that leads to non-local control structures, but it's the fastest solution.
+And yes, that leads to non-local control structures, but it's the most performant solution of all.

-The original goal was to make it possible to write similar code than proposed Go2 error handling would allow and do it right now (summer 2019).
-The goal was well aligned with the Go2 proposal where it would bring a `try` macro and let the error handling be implemented in defer blocks.
-The try-proposal was cancelled at its latest form.
-Nevertheless, we have learned that **using panics** for early-stage **error transport isn't a bad thing but opposite**.
-It seems to help:
+The original goal was to make it possible to write similar code that the proposed Go2 error handling would allow and do it right now (summer 2019).
+The goal was well aligned with the Go2 proposal, where it would bring a `try` macro and let the error handling be implemented in defer blocks.
+The try-proposal was canceled at its latest form.
+Nevertheless, we have learned that **using panics** for early-stage **error transport isn't bad but the opposite**.
+It seems to
+help:
 - to draft algorithms much faster,
 - still maintains the readability,
-- and most importantly **it keeps your code more refactor-able** because you don't have to repeat yourself.
+- and most importantly, **it keeps your code more refactorable** because you don't have to repeat yourself.

 ## Learnings by so far

-We have used the `err2` and `assert` packages in several internal projects.
+We have used the `err2` and `assert` packages in several projects.
 The results have been so far very encouraging:

-- If you forget to use handler, but you use checks from the package, you will get panics if an error occurs.
+- If you forget to use handler, but you use checks from the package, you will get panics (and optionally stack traces) if an error occurs.
 That is much better than getting unrelated panic somewhere else in the code later.
 There have also been cases when code reports error correctly because the 'upper' handler catches it.

 - Because the use of `err2.Annotate` is so relatively easy, error messages much better and informative.